True Stuff that I Made Up

 In essence, my faith mirrors that of a Pre-Columbian American prophet, who proclaimed, "My soul standeth fast in that liberty in the which God has made us free."
 (Book of Mormon, Alma, Chapter 61, Verse 9)

-Although not born or raised in the LDS faith, I now cannot discern much difference between my faith and my political views.
+Although not born or raised in the LDS faith, I now cannot discern much, if any, difference between my faith and my political views.
 The origin of my current viewpoint on government is somewhat akin to the old riddle about which came first (the chicken or the egg?).
 It now is all the same to me.

 *Judge Griffith currently serves as a circuit judge on the United States Court of Appeals for the Washington, D.C.
 (District of Columbia) Circuit.